 In May 2018, the College obtained financing in order to construct the Center for Advanced Manufacturing Technologies through a COP issued by the Washington Office of State Treasurer (OST) in the amount of \$31,135,000.
 The interest rate charged is 3.43%.

-The College's debt service requirements for this note agreement for the next five years and thereafter are as follows in Note 13.
+The College's debt service requirements for this (these) note agreement(s) for the next five years and thereafter are as follows in Note 13.

 Note 13 - Annual Debt Service Requirements